Watch a sneak peek of some of the fun our FLL Explore students will be having this year with the UNEARTHED theme!

 When and how do I join?

 FLL Explore students are encouraged to start FLL Explore in the fall of their 2nd or 3rd grade year.
-As of July 2024, all of our FLL Explore teams for the 2024-2025 season are full.
-When spots become available, students will be selected off the wait list based on the grade and gender balances of the teams, if other siblings or parents are enrolled with Broomfield STEM, and the length of time a student has been on the wait list.
-If your student is not already enrolled in Early Engineers or FLL Explore with Broomfield STEM, and wants to participate in FLL Explore during the 2025-2026 season, please add them the wait list now.
+We currently have a waitlist for FLL Explore, and 1st grade students currently enrolled with us have top priority for spots next year.
+If additional spots become available, students will be selected off the wait list based on the grade and gender balances of the teams, if other siblings are enrolled with Broomfield STEM, if parents are Mentors for Broomfield STEM, and the length of time a student has been on the wait list.

 Can parents be mentors?